What is Tax Planning: A Comprehensive Guide (2023)

 Maximize IRA contributions

 You’ve maxed out your employer-sponsored programs, but you’re still looking for more?
-Look no further than your IRA.
+Start with your individual retirement account, or IRA.
+We’ll start by covering the two basic types of IRAs.

 Types of IRAs